 Acute thrombosis may be difficult to detect with grey-scale imaging alone, as the thrombus may be hypoechoic.
 With time, it becomes more echogenic and easier to identify 3.
 Colour Doppler should be able to demonstrate absent flow in the portal vein and even to detect partial thrombosis, but attention to the Doppler gain and filters is necessary to avoid colour overwrite of partial thrombosis.

-The SMV, intrahepatic branches of the portal vein, and hepatic veins should also be examined, to assess the extent of thrombosis (note: 20% of patients with Budd-Chiari syndrome will also have portal vein thrombosis) 2.
+The SMV, intrahepatic branches of the portal vein, and hepatic veins should also be examined, to assess the extent of thrombosis (NB: 20% of patients with Budd-Chiari syndrome will also have portal vein thrombosis) 2.

-Non-contrast scans are usually incapable of demonstrating the thrombus, except is some acute cases where the thrombus is hyperattenuating 2,4.
+Non-contrast scans are usually incapable of demonstrating the thrombus, except in some acute cases where the thrombus is hyperattenuating 2,4.
 In longstanding cases, low-density change in the liver may be evident, related to increased arterial supply, and representing fatty change.

 The diagnosis can only reliably be made on portal venous phase contrast enhanced studies.

 - complete or partial non-opacification of part of, or the whole, portal vein and its branches